amsword/amsword.github.io/_posts/2019-12-27-Paper-Reading.md

     - icml 2019

 # Optimization
+- ShakeDrop Regularization for Deep Residual Learning
+    - ieee access 2019
+    - a hybrid way to pertube the weight of the residual branch stochastically in the forward and backward during training.
 - Practical Bayesian Optimization of Machine Learning Algorithms
     - not a good tutorial.

 # Teacher-Student
+## teacher-student/classification
+- Knowledge Distillation Meets Self-Supervision
+    - arxiv 6/2020
+    - solution
+        - teacher network is first trained with feature extractor and classifier
+        - add a projection head on the teacher network and use the contrastive loss to do self-supervised learning
+        - the student network also has a classifier and the projection head to mimic the teacher's behavior.
+        - 4 losses to train the student network
+            - the cross entropy loss supervised by the ground-truth
+            - the kl loss between the student and the teacher with temporature.
+                - the above two is the same as what traditional approach is
+            - the misalignment errors of a heavily-augmented image copy between the teacher and the student.
+This copy is used in self-supervised learning.
+As argued in the paper, the copy is not designed to have correct classification prediction since augmentation is strong here.
+But it asks the network outputs similar information as the teacher from the classification branch (not from the self-supervised learning branch)
+            - the last one, which is only the one related with self-supervised learning is the misalignment error between teh similarity matrix from teacher and the matrix from the student.
+That is, each image has two copies, processed by the networks.
+Then, each network can compute the similarity between any two pairs.
+                - one more thing the author does is to filter the entries in the matrix.
+The rule is that only the samples which the teacher network can successifully classify will be used as the transfor information.
+The error can be measured by where the self gt is.
+In experiments, it uses top-75% samples.

+- Contrastive Representation Distillation
+    - iclr 2020
+    - the paper studies the problem of knwoledge distillation for the supervised learning.
+The intuition here is to apply the contrastive loss to make the features from the same images (from teacher and student) as similar as possible and make the features from different images (one is from student network, the other should come from teacher network) different.
+      The loss here drived is not like the one cross entropy loss, but more like a binary classification problem.
+That is, it is a sum of multiple losses.
+One loss is for the positive pairs (features from same image.
+One feature is from teacher, one is from student); the others are for the negative pairs.
+Each negative pair means that one feature is from current image and student network; the other feature is from memory bank and should be extracted from the teacher network.
+    - experiment
+        - See table 1.
+One examle is student's network without knwoledge distillation is 73.26; teacher is 75.61; the traditional knwoledge distill is 74.92; the paper's is 75.64.

+- The State Of Knowledge Distillation For Classification Tasks
+    - 12/2019, arxiv
+    - did some experiments on the knowledge distillation, cifar10

+- Data Distillation: Towards Omni-Supervised Learning
+    - cvpr 2018
+    - apply the model on the unlabled dataset and then pre-train the model on that dataset.
+Finally, fine-tune it on the target dataset.

 - Snapshot Distillation: Teacher-Student Optimization in One Generation
     - cvpr 19
+    - highlight
+        - iteration k's snapshot will be used as the teacher for training from k to k + k2.
+Then, the model at k + k2 will be used as teacher for the next several iterations
+        - to make sure the teacher's model is different from the student model.
+          The learning rate is restarted and then decreased by cosine learning rate policy.
+        - the temporature is only applied to the logits from the teacher model, not from the student model.
+        - equivalently, the backward pass of the teacher model is not required, which could save time
 - Improving Fast Segmentation With Teacher-student Learning
     - BMVC 2018
     - scematic segmentation problem, not instance segmentation, but it seems